Query Examples

 Scan + ORDER BY (ASC/DESC)

-To return multiple rows, omit WHERE and use ORDER BY on the primary key.
+To return multiple rows, omit WHERE and use ORDER BY.

 SELECT * FROM myapp.users ORDER BY id ASC;